wmaynard/platform-common/QUEUE_SERVICE.md

 ### What Happens if a Task is Claimed But Never Completes?

 Unfortunately, at this time, it'll end up as an orphan.
 Stay tuned for a V2!

+### How Long do Tasks Persist in Mongo?

+7 days.
+The primary node deletes any task that's older than that on every cycle.